vitejs/vite/docs/blog/announcing-vite6.md

 [Stackblitz](https://stackblitz.com) unveiled [bolt.new](https://bolt.new), a Remix app that combines Claude and WebContainers and lets you prompt, edit, run, and deploy full-stack apps.
 Nate Weiner announced [One](https://onestack.dev/), a new Vite-powered React framework for web and native.
 Storybook showcased their latest Vitest-powered [testing features](https://youtu.be/8t5wxrFpCQY?si=PYZoWKf-45goQYDt).
 And so much more.
 We encourage you to watch [all 43 talks](https://www.youtube.com/playlist?list=PLqGQbXn_GDmnObDzgjUF4Krsfl6OUKxtp).
 The speakers made a significant effort to share with us what each project has been up to.

+Vite also got a refreshed landing page and a clean domain.
+You should update your URLs to point to the new [vite.dev](https://vite.dev) domain moving forward.
+The new design and implementation was done by VoidZero, with by the same folks that made their website.
+Shoutout to [Vicente Rodriguez](https://bento.me/rmoon) and [Simon Le Marchant](https://marchantweb.com/).

 ## The next Vite major is here

 Today, we're taking another big step in Vite's story.
 The Vite [team](/team), [contributors](https://github.com/vitejs/vite/graphs/contributors), and ecosystem partners are excited to announce the release of Vite 6.